 On May 10, 2017, Amgen Inc. and Amgen Manufacturing Inc. filed an action against us in the U.S. District Court for the District of Delaware alleging infringement of one or more claims of Amgen's US patent 8,273,707 (the "'707 patent") under 35 U.S.C. § 271.
 The complaint seeks injunctive relief, monetary damages and attorney fees.
-On December 7, 2017, the U.S. Magistrate Judge issued under seal a Report and Recommendation to the District Court recommending that the District Court grant, with prejudice, the Company's pending motion to dismiss Amgen's complaint for failure to state a claim pursuant to Federal Rule of Civil Procedure 12(b)(6).
-On March 26, 2018, Judge Stark of the District Court adopted the U.S. Magistrate Judge's Report and Recommendation to grant the motion of the Company pursuant to Federal Rule of Civil Procedure 12(b)(6) to dismiss with prejudice the patent infringement complaint alleging infringement of the '707 patent on the grounds that such complaint failed to state a claim upon which relief may be granted.
+On December 7, 2017, the U.S. Magistrate Judge issued under seal a Report and Recommendation to the District Court recommending that the

+District Court grant, with prejudice, our pending motion to dismiss Amgen's complaint for failure to state a claim pursuant to Federal Rule of Civil Procedure 12(b)(6).
+On March 26, 2018, Judge Stark of the District Court adopted the U.S. Magistrate Judge's Report and Recommendation to grant our motion pursuant to Federal Rule of Civil Procedure 12(b)(6) to dismiss with prejudice the patent infringement complaint alleging infringement of the '707 patent on the grounds that such complaint failed to state a claim upon which relief may be granted.
 In May 2018, Amgen filed a Notice of Appeal in the U.S. Court of Appeals for the Federal Circuit.
-Amgen and Coherus have filed briefs in this matter and decision on the appeal is expected from the Federal Circuit in 2019.
+Amgen and Coherus filed briefs in this matter and oral argument was held on May 8, 2019.
+On July 29, 2019, the Federal Circuit issued a precedential opinion affirming the District Court's judgment in our favor.
+The Federal Circuit held that the doctrine of prosecution history estoppel barred Amgen from succeeding on its infringement claim and affirmed the District Court's dismissal.
+In a Joint Status Report, dated September 20, 2019, Amgen stated that it does not intend to further appeal the Federal Circuit's decision.
+On October 11, 2019, we filed a Motion for Attorneys' Fees with the District Court.
+Amgen filed its Answering Brief in Opposition on November 8, 2019.
+On November 22, 2019, we filed our Reply Brief with the District Court.
+This case is currently pending in the District Court.

 On January 24, 2019, we entered into settlement and license agreements with AbbVie, that grant us global, royalty-bearing, non-exclusive license rights under AbbVie's intellectual property to commercialize CHS-1420, our proposed adalimumab (Humira) biosimilar.
 The global settlements resolve all pending disputes between the parties related to CHS-1420.
-Under the U.S. settlement, our license period in the U.S. commences on December 15, 2023.
+Under the U.S. settlement, our license period in the United States commences on July 1, 2023.